 Patrick was the younger brother of John Theriault, one of my closest friends from Washington University days in St. Louis.
 John shared the adjoining apartment on the third floor at 61 Empire with another St. Louis transplant with whom I had gone to high school, Charlie Moseley.
 John and Charlie had met the previous year in Germany where John had been stationed in the U.S. Army and Charlie was visiting with a mutual friend.

-Once there he suggested that if I was looking for a port in the storm I could come visit in the fall of `73.
+Once there he suggested that if I was looking for a port in the storm I could come up to visit in the fall of `73.
 Though I had a grant to cover a portion of my tuition for the coming school year, I decided to take John up on his offer.